Alex2point0/to-do-react-app/README.md

 ### `git clone https://github.com/mdougllas/to-do-react-app.git`

-This is create a copy of this repository on your local computer<br>
+This creates a copy of this repository on your local computer<br>

 On your terminal run